cuhsat/pssst/src/cli/README.md

 CLI
 ===
-If the user profile file `~/.pssst` exists, its contents will be used for username and password by the `-` alias.
+If the user profile file `~/.pssst` exists, its contents will be used by the `-` user shortcut as username and password.
+All generated files will be stored in the users home directory.

 Usage
 -----